canonical/platform-engineering-docs/documentation/tutorial-guidance.rst

 experience that provides a complete journey for the user.

 The majority of our tutorials take on the form "Deploy X charm for the first time".
-This document will provide guidance on constructing a tutorial of this type, whether you are updating an existing tutorial or creating one from scratch.
+This document will provide guidance on constructing or editing a tutorial of this type, although some parts of this document is still applicable to a different type of tutorial.

 Pieces of the tutorial
 ~~~~~~~~~~~~~~~~~~~~~~